Crunchyroll: Sony ownership

 On March 1, 2023, it was reported Crunchyroll received a dedicated button on new Sony Bravia TVs remotes.
 A couple days later, Crunchyroll launched a feature where users with subscriptions could watch J-pop and anime music videos and live concerts on the site.
 It primarily features artists from Sony Music Japan.

-On May 15, Crunchyroll partnered with the language learning app Duolingo to help users learn Japanese via anime.
+On May 15, Crunchyroll partnered with the language learning app Duolingo to help users learn Japanese while watching anime.

-On October 6, Senior Vice President of global creative marketing Markus Gerdemann stated that some of Crunchyroll's fastest-growing markets outside the United States were Brazil, France, Germany and Mexico, and over 800 million people were interested in anime worldwide.
+On October 6, Senior Vice President of global creative marketing Markus Gerdemann stated that some of Crunchyroll's fastest-growing markets outside the United States were Brazil, France, Germany and Mexico, and more than 800 million people were interested in anime worldwide.

 On February 16, 2024, Crunchyroll launched its official weekly podcast Crunchyroll Presents: The Anime Effect on all major audio streaming platforms made to discuss anime and its impact on worldwide popular culture.
 Throughout February 2024, Crunchyroll launched its application for LG and Samsung smart TVs globally.

 In February 2024, Crunchyroll president Rahul Purini said that relying on artificial intelligence to produce subtitles faster was "definitely an area where we are focused on".
 He said, "Right now, one of the areas we are very focused on testing is our subtitling and closed captioning, where we go from speech to text and how do we improve and optimize our processes where we can get the subtitles done in various languages across the world faster so that we can launch as close to the Japanese release as possible".

-On July 8, Crunchyroll removed the comment section across all platforms, stating that it was done to "reduce harmful content", presumably in response to backlash from users being against Twilight Out of Focus.
-The following day, Crunchyroll announced that its store would be available across 34 European countries.
+On July 8, Crunchyroll removed the comment section across all platforms, stating that it was done to "reduce harmful content", presumably in response to backlash from certain users being against Twilight Out of Focus.
+On the next day, Crunchyroll announced that its store would be available across 34 European countries.
 In mid-July, Crunchyroll unveiled a new brand identity, among them a new logo and new graphics, which took effect one week later at San Diego Comic-Con 2024.
-The new logo uses a slightly adjusted eye symbol while the wordmark was rendered in a new typeface.
+The new logo was made using a slightly adjusted eye symbol, while the wordmark was rendered in a brand new typeface.